 Talking about history, Centennial Flame in front of the parliament is a symbolic monument that commemorates Canada’s 100th anniversary as a Confederation.
 It consists of a water fountain with a flame on top decorated with the shields of Canada’s 13 provinces and territories.
 It stands in front of the Parliament building in Ottawa, as a piece of urban art a Canadian landmark.

 The building of the Canadian Parliament is without doubt the most significant building in the city.
 For those who don’t know, Canada is part of the Commonwealth system, so the parliament is similar to what you find in London, UK.

 This is a view of the Parliament hill in Ottawa from across the Ottawa river, more precisely the Gatineau park.
 The area is called the Outaouais region, and is part of the National Capital Region.

 Gatineau Park (French: Parc de la Gatineau) is also home to the Museum of Civilizations.
 The image below is a view of the Parliament Hill and the tour-boat taken from the terrace of the museum.
 You can see not only the Governmental buildings but also the famous Chateau Laurier.
 In between them the Rideau Canal merges into the Ottawa River.
 I also uploaded this picture to my Fine Art America Gallery:

-I also just sold a black and white print of the Rideau Canal at wintertime as a skating-rink from my Fine Art America gallery:
+I also SOLD the black and white print of the Rideau Canal at wintertime, two times from my Fine Art America gallery 🙂

 But in the summer, there is even a bus taking tourists on a cruise on Ottawa river! – Yes you read correctly.
 I’m talking about an amphibian bus called “Lady Dive” and it starts in Gatineau, Quebec, crosses the river and and makes the tour of the capital.
 Oh, Quebec-ers love boating!